-solipsistful asked: 1) Privilege is societal -- ie, folks judging you, not things like dysphoria which could happen even in the most accepting society.
+solipsistful said: 1) Privilege is societal -- ie, folks judging you, not things like dysphoria which could happen even in the most accepting society.
 2) Please don't compare trans* and otherkin identities if you aren't trans*.
 That includes using words like 'cisspecies'.
 3) There are reasons folks might disagree with what you say, or even might think you're a troll; that isn't oppression.

 Thank you for the explanation.
 I’m genuinely sorry if I offended anyone: I know that trans* people are oppressed on an entirely different level to otherkin and I’m sorry if I ever, ever trivialised trans* issues.
 One of my closest friends is trans* and I’ve witnessed firsthand the shit he’s had to deal with from even the most liberal societies.
 I would never presume to say my identity dysmorphia is comparable to his.
 While LGBT rights have gained traction in the last decade (last night’s results are a testament to this), I definitely feel that a gap has widened between acceptance of trans* and LGB people.
 Consequently, I think the eradication of trans* prejudice is one of the most important social issues to be addressed today.
 I’m proud of America for evolving in its mainstream acceptance of sexual identity equality, but unfortunately sexual identity equality does not equate to gender identity equality.
 There is no doubt in my mind that the latter is more urgent than species identity equality.